[Skip to Content]

 Home care to cool the skin will help clear up heat rash.

-- Dress them lightweight, loose cotton clothing or, if possible, let their skin air out without clothing.
+• Dress them in lightweight, loose cotton clothing or, if possible, let their skin air out without clothing.

 Don’t apply thick creams or ointment to the skin (which can further block the clogged ducts) or cover the rash with bandages.